 All you need to do is pick your desired theme from one of seven new options, and it will be applied to all your visuals that use the default color palette.
 You can also find a link to the report theme gallery in the same place which contains additional community-developed themes.
 In addition, you will find help on creating your own theme if, for example, want to create one based on your organization’s branding.

 This update also includes a preview of a PDF file connector that lets you access table data in PDF files, a preview of Intellisense support for the M language used by Power BI, and a lot more.
 We provide links to everything you need to know in the transcript and resources guide.

-SharePoint has been at the heart of document-centric collaboration since long before Office 365 existed.
-SharePoint content types are essential to our vision of how we’ll continue to deliver content services innovation in Office 365 and by extension, Microsoft 365.
+SharePoint has been at the heart of document-centric collaboration since long before Microsoft 365 existed.
+SharePoint content types are essential to our vision of how we’ll continue to deliver content services innovation in Microsoft 365 and by extension, Microsoft 365.
 That’s why it’s so thrilling to announce the ability to add document templates to SharePoint document library content types.
 We’re also adding the ability to edit the New menu – to add, hide or reorder the new file options.